kutzkov/KONG/README.md

 ![Logo](kong.png)

-Data and software for project KONG (Kernels for ordered neighborhood graphs) The NIPS 2018 paper can be accessed here <https://arxiv.org/pdf/1805.10014.pdf>
+Data and software for project KONG (Kernels for ordered neighborhood graphs).

+The NIPS 2018 paper can be accessed here <https://arxiv.org/pdf/1805.10014.pdf>

 There are two Jupyter notebooks: for general graphs and for graphs with ordered neighborhoods.